victorjoh/needle-in-a-haystack/README.md

 # Needle in a haystack
-This program counts the number of occurrences of the base filename in the contents of a given file.
+This program counts occurrences of the base filename in the contents of a given file.
 For example, given the file `abc.txt`:
 ```
 Hello, abc!
 Now I know my abc.